Jump to:

 - Provide funding information

-- Create PDF for review
+- Create pdf for review

-- Correct or approve the PDF for submission
+- Correct or approve the pdf for submission

-Types of Articles
+Types of Articles (see detailed description below)

 - Original work (Clinical Investigation, Translational Science)